MissionInbox/ops-config-manager/README.md

 2. Upload the encrypted configurations to a server
 3. Securely retrieve and decrypt configurations when needed

+## Dependencies

+This tool depends on:

+- `openssl` - For encryption/decryption (usually pre-installed)
+- `curl` - For downloading configurations (usually pre-installed)
+- `base64` - For encoding/decoding (usually pre-installed)
+- `jq` - For JSON parsing (will be auto-installed if missing)

+The script will automatically check for and install `jq` if it's not present.

 ## Setup for Configuration Management

 Copy the example environment file to create your own: